billy1arm/FreecraftCore.Library/README.md

 Implements custom session key hashing based on the [Mangos Client](https://github.com/vermie/MangosClient/blob/master/Client/Authentication/Network/AuthSocket.cs)'s work.

+## Works in Progress

 ### Client HMAC

 Implements hashing aglorithm used for AUTH_LOGON_PROOF's crc_hash (misnamed) using the unk3 (misnamed) seed that is sent with the challenge response.

+### M2 Verification (Server's M)

+Server sends H(A, M, K) proving that it computed K, recieved A and recieved M. This check is currently not supported.

+### Serverside Implementation

+Right now only clientside SRP6 is implemented.

 ## Builds